Quadruple screen test

 Normal value ranges may vary slightly among different laboratories.
 Talk to your health care provider about the meaning of your specific test results.

 An abnormal test result does NOT mean that your baby definitely has a birth defect.
-Often, the results can be abnormal if your baby is older or younger than your doctor or nurse had thought.
+Often, the results can be abnormal if your baby is older or younger than your provider had thought.

-If you have an abnormal result, you will have another ultrasound to check the age of the developing baby steps.
+If you have an abnormal result, you will have another ultrasound to check the age of the developing baby.

-Further tests and counseling may be recommend if the ultrasound shows a problem.
+More tests and counseling may be recommended if the ultrasound shows a problem.
 However, some people choose not to have any more tests done, for personal or religious reasons.
 Possible next steps include:

 - Tests to detect or rule out certain birth defects (such as Down syndrome)

 - Genetic counseling

 - Ultrasound to check the baby's brain, spinal cord, kidneys, and heart

 During pregnancy, increased levels of AFP may be due to a problem with the developing baby, including: